Change your mind? Abortion Pill Reversal Hotline

 According to the Office on Women’s Health, women often have more serious health problems from STDs than men:

-• Chlamydia and gonorrhea left untreated, raise the risk of chronic pelvic pain and life-threatening ectopic pregnancy.
+• Chlamydia and gonorrhea, left untreated, raise the risk of chronic pelvic pain and life-threatening ectopic pregnancy.
 Chlamydia and gonorrhea also can cause infertility.

 • Women have a higher risk than men of getting an STD during unprotected vaginal sex.
 Unprotected anal sex puts women at even more risk for getting a STD than unprotected vaginal sex.

-• The only way to be 100% confident of avoiding STD infections is abstaining from sex or intimate physical contact including oral sex.
+• Prevention through avoiding exposure is the best strategy for controlling the spread of sexually transmitted disease.
+The only way to be 100% confident of avoiding an STD infection is abstaining from sex or intimate physical contact, including oral sex.

 Sexual trauma is defined as any lingering physical, emotional, or psychological symptoms resulting from a physical assault of a sexual nature, or battery of a sexual nature.
+If you believe you’re experiencing sexual trauma from a prior experience, please reach out to our compassionate staff and schedule a consultation.

 Different types of sexual assault, including but are not limited to the following: